conal/quotes/quotes.md

 "The Reader may here observe the Force of Numbers, which can be successfully applied, even to those things, which one would imagine are subject to no Rules.
 There are very few things which we know, which are not capable of being reduc'd to a Mathematical Reasoning; and when they cannot it's a sign our knowledge of them is very small and confus'd; and when a Mathematical Reasoning can be had it's as great a folly to make use of any other, as to grope for a thing in the dark, when you have a Candle standing by you." - John Arbuthnot (Of the Laws of Chance; 1692)

 "Make your interests gradually wider and more impersonal, until bit by bit the walls of the ego recede, and your life becomes increasingly merged in the universal life.
 An individual human existence should be like a river — small at first, narrowly contained within its banks, and rushing passionately past rocks and over waterfalls.
 Gradually the river grows wider, the banks recede, the waters flow more quietly, and in the end, without any visible break, they become merged in the sea, and painlessly lose their individual being." - Bertrand Russell (seen on [Brain Pickings](https://www.brainpickings.org/2018/07/03/how-to-grow-old-bertrand-russell/))

+"Every sufficiently good analogy is yearning to become a functor." - John Baez

+"It is difficult to get a man to understand something, when his salary depends on his not understanding it." - Upton Sinclair

+"Do not seek the truth; only cease to cherish opinions." - Seng-ts'an

+"Make it work, then make it beautiful, then if you really, really have to, make it fast.
+90% of the time, if you make it beautiful, it will already be fast.
+So really, just make it beautiful!"  - Joe Armstrong

+"Ignorance is preferable to error, and he is less remote from the truth who believes nothing than he who believes what is wrong." - Thomas Jefferson

+"I hope for nothing.
+I fear nothing.
+I am free." - Epitaph on the grave of Kazantzakis in Heraklion.

+"Be patient toward all that is unsolved in your heart and try to love the questions themselves, like locked rooms and like books that are now written in a very foreign tongue.
+Do not now seek the answers, which cannot be given you because you would not be able to live them.
+And the point is, to live everything.
+Live the questions now.
+Perhaps you will then gradually, without noticing it, live along some distant day into the answer." - Rainer Maria Rilke

+"Here it is---right now.
+Start thinking about it and you miss it."
+- Huang Po

+"The problem is not people being uneducated.
+The problem is that people are educated just enough to believe what they have been taught, and not educated enough to question anything from what they have been taught." - Unknown (Richard Feynman?)

+"Order and simplification are the first steps toward mastery of a subject.
+The actual enemy is the unknown." - Thomas Mann

+"The ego names our experience because it cannot directly live it." - Eckhart Toelle

+"The answers you get depend on the questions you ask." - Thomas S. Kuhn